Nazanin-hub/Final-Project/README.md

 * imblearn.metrics: ```classification_report_imbalanced```

 Once the dataset is cleaned and transformed, we can start compiling, training, and evaluating the model.
-A **Linear Regression model** will be employed as the predicted outcome of this model will be in the form of a categorical dependent variable.
+A **balanced random forest model** will be employed as the predicted outcome of this model will be in the form of a categorical dependent variable.

 Our input factors (y) will include: